google/WebFundamentals/src/content/en/updates/News/2015/08/using-web-app-manifest-to-set-solid-color-loading-screen.markdown

 <div class="clear"></div>

-To see this in action, visit <a href="https://airhorner.com">Airhorner &mdash; the worlds best airhorn</a> and add it to your homescreen and then launch it.
+To see this in action, visit <a href="https://airhorner.com">Airhorner &mdash; the worlds best airhorn</a> and add it to your home screen and then launch it.
 Or look at the <a href="https://airhorner.com/manifest.json">site's manifest</a>.

 ### FAQ

-* **Does this apply if my site is not launched from the homescreen?** <br>
+* **Does this apply if my site is not launched from the home screen?** <br>
-  No. The user will only see this when they launch it from the homescreen.
+  No. The user will only see this when they launch it from the home screen.
 * **Will it ever apply to my entire site, say when they user is just browsing?** <br>
   Unlikely at the moment, to do that it would mean that the browser would have to download the manifest a lot more frequently and currently it is low priority asset.
-This is intended to be parsed when the user adds the site to the homescreen.
+This is intended to be parsed when the user adds the site to the home screen.